 By 1880, F.T.
 Wimble & Co. was in a position to supply everything a printer needed.
 Its agencies in England and America could import the latest machinery and its own plant could meet any requirements for ink, rollers and type.

 Between 1882 and 1893 Fred Wimble moved his attention away from the day-to-day running of his company.
-He focussed on establishing the Cairns Post and spent five years in the Queensland Parliament as a Liberal candidate.
+He focused on establishing the Cairns Post and spent five years in the Queensland Parliament as a Liberal candidate.

 Fred T. Wimble has been described as a kind and considerate employer who expected and received loyalty from his employees.
 He helped in the establishment of the Sydney Printers’ Technical Club (later transferred to the Sydney Technical College) which held printing classes at a time when apprentices had no other way of learning than on the job.
 During his time Wimble also witnessed the development of his company, first to Sydney and then its expansion at Clarence Street and the building of the Mascot plant.
 He was friend and confidant of the early newspaper families in Australia such as Bonython, Fairfax, Murdoch, Syme, MacDonald (The Age) and Archibald.
 He remained the company’s chairman from when it was floated on the Sydney Stock Exchange in 1920 until his death in 1936 at the age of eighty-nine.